selimkoc/memorize-words/README.md

 # Memorize words

-This project is figma design to mobile-first, responsive front-end conversion task with a simple app functionality.
+This project is converting a figma design to a simple app.

+No CSS framework is used, and it is coded ass mobile-first, responsive HTML5/CSS3 code.

-The app is a javascript app which utilizes jQuery library.
+The app is a Javascript app which utilizes jQuery library.

 User tries to answer meaning of words in Serbian & English languages.